Characterization and enumeration of 3-regular permutation graphs

-If, however, only one of $\{v_2, v_3\}$ has degree $3$, or they both have degree $3$ and $v_4$ has degree $2$, then we have a situation described in case~(\ref{also_bad}).
-If all of $\{v_2, v_3, v_4\}$ have degree $3$, then depending the configuration of the remaining edges, we either have $\virus$, $\rocket$, or a large hole as a subgraph.
+If, however, only one of $\{v_2, v_3\}$ has degree $3$, or they both have degree $3$ and $v_4$ has degree $2$, then we cannot perform any more blow-ups without creating a vertex with degree exceeding $3$.
+If all of $\{v_2, v_3, v_4\}$ have degree $3$, then depending the configuration of the remaining edges, we either have $\virus$, $\rocket$, or a large hole as an induced subgraph.

 Suppose $v$ is used in two squares.
 One possibility is for two neighbors of $v$ to be involved in both squares; say $\{v, v_2, v_3\}$ are involved in two distinct squares.
 This implies that $v_2$ and $v_3$ are degree $3$ twins.
-Another possibility is for the two squares to share a single edge.
+Another possibility is for the two squares to share a single edge, creating a ladder subgraph with at least three rungs.
 Observe that if the largest ladder subgraph using $v$ has three rungs, and there is an edge between two opposite vertices in a cycle around the ladder, then $v$ is involved in at least three squares.
 The remaining possibilities for a ladder on three or more rungs using $v$ contradict cases (\ref{squares1}), (\ref{squares2}), and (\ref{squares3}) from Lemma~\ref{squares}.